 Maria Miller Culture SecretaryCulture Secretary Maria Miller

 Ms Miller has been MP for Basingstoke since 2005, during which time she has impressed the Conservative leadership with her presentational skills.

 Previously a spokesman on education and family issues, she was made minister for disabled people when the coalition took power in 2010.

 Before entering politics, Ms Miller, a mother-of-three who grew up in Wales, worked in advertising.

-Her new role as Culture Secretary will include overseeing the "legacy" of the 2012 London Olympic Games.
+Her role as Culture Secretary includes overseeing the "legacy" of the 2012 London Olympic Games.

 Philip Hammond Defence SecretaryDefence Secretary Philip Hammond

 Philip Hammond has built up a reputation as an articulate and effective Commons performer since being elected MP for Runnymede and Weybridge in 1997.